brichards99/SNInsideAndOut/notes/architect_map.md

 3. Identify things that need to be revisited with the users due to matters of feasibility or scope.
 4. Fill in gaps where the needs of the users imply elements which also need to be created but which they either overlooked or did not know about.
 5. Prioritize the work into a series of steps that can be converted into technical development.

+## One Step Deeper -- Guidance for Developent Approaches and Release Management Approaches

+## The Final Level -- General Guidance for All ServiceNow Development

+The first rule of customization: isolate your work

+The second rule of customization: make your work debuggable

+The third rule of customization: make your work testable